sylvanding/Mitochondria/README.md

 The second is called "Masked frame __" where __ is the central frame of the 3D data.
 It shows a slice of 3D data after binarization.
 This image should match with the corresponding frame of your tiff file.
 If there is too much included, the variable "thresh_fact_slice" should be lowered.
 If there is too little, the variable "thresh_fact_slice" should be raised.

+The code has a mat file output and three tiff stack outputs.

+The mat contains the following variables
+vol: A list of volumes of each mitochondrion in cubic microns.
+vol_ful: The volume of the full mitochondrial network in cubic microns.
+lengths: A list of lengths of each mitochondrion in microns.
+widths: A list of widths of each mitochondrion in microns.
+blank_skel: A tiff stack showing a binarized mitochondrial skeleton
+minsz: The user input value for minimum mitochondrioon area in pixels
+thresh: The user input value for threshhold.

+The tiff outputs are:
+The mitochondrial skeleton
+A binarized image of the mitochondria
+A non-binarized image of the mitochondria with background subtraction.

+All three tiffs should be reviewed to ensure that the mitochondria were processed correctly.